DCS, Your One Vendor For IT

 2. Secure files before they go online: All encryption can be broken, and some forms take longer.
 It would be a good idea to encrypt or secure your files before they are uploaded to the cloud to add another level of security.
 Did you know that popular programs like Office and Adobe Acrobat allow users to encrypt documents with a password?

 Another option is to add a password for access before the files are uploaded.
 There are other options as well, including using a program like boxcryptor that creates an encrypted folder on your hard drive and links to various cloud storage services.
 When you place a file into the boxcryptor folder, it will be synced with the related service and automatically encrypted.

 3. Ensure files are secure when being moved: One of the weakest links of almost all cloud solutions happens when information is being uploaded or synced from your computer to the cloud.
 Some solutions will send information unencrypted which means hackers will be able to capture the information as it leaves or enters your network or the solution's network.

-4. Lock down your accounts: This can be a bit of a hassle but it will help keep your account and all of the important information/files stored on the cloud service secure.
+4. Lock down your accounts: This can be a bit of a hassle, but it will help keep your account and all of the important information/files stored on the cloud service secure.
 What do we mean by 'lock down'?
-For the most part it means follow standard security protocol: Use a different password for every site and service, change passwords on a regular basis, don't give passwords away and enable dual authentication if possible.
+For the most part, it means following standard security protocol: Use a different password for every site and service, change passwords on a regular basis, don't give passwords away, and enable dual authentication if possible.